gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     * Make sure you don't have :fontawesome-solid-gears:`xlive.dll` in the folder - rename it to :fontawesome-solid-gears:`dinput8.dll` if you do.
     * Open the game.
     * Press the ++home++ key on your keyboard.
-You'll be met with the startup screen - press `Use Existing LIVE Profile` to get the sign in screen.
+You'll be met with the startup screen.
+    * Press `Use Existing LIVE Profile` to get the sign in screen.
-    * Disable the `Save my e-mail address` and `Save my e-mail address and password` toggles.
+    * Check the `Save my e-mail address` and `Save my e-mail address and password` checkmarks off.
     * Enter your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account credentials to sign in.  ==Check `Sign me in automatically` for convenience and to be able to turn 2FA back on.==
     * Make yourself a cup of tea or do whatever you want for the next 5-10 minutes.
 I'm not kidding - it might take that long to log in.
 Don't think it's stuck - it's not.
     * See the next part for activation.